reTHINK-project/hackathons/3rd_Tutorial.md

 To overcome this third tutorial, each team should accomplish all the tasks bellow.
 Your feedback is extremely important for us in order to improve reTHINK framework in the future.
-As such, after complete all the tasks, each team must fill out this [Survey](https://docs.google.com/forms/d/e/1FAIpQLSfrlXAJu6wWiazL0tFQNjXr3ig5uLd4s9N5D_3WMivxNdBCMA/viewform).
+As such, after complete all the tasks, each team should fill out this [Survey](https://docs.google.com/forms/d/e/1FAIpQLSfrlXAJu6wWiazL0tFQNjXr3ig5uLd4s9N5D_3WMivxNdBCMA/viewform).

 ## Task 1 (`estimate: 15 minutes`)